-My current cv is available here via my ASU public profile.
+My current cv is available here.

-You can find a full detailed biography at the bottom of my cv.
-Short version: I was born in New Zealand, did my PhD at University of Arizona, a postdoc at Brown University, and previously taught at both University of Auckland and University of Georgia.
-I have written five books, and well over 100 academic articles.
+You can find a full detailed (and rather boring) biography at the bottom of my cv.
+Short version: I was born in New Zealand.
+My PhD is from the University of Arizona, and I did a postdoc at Brown University.
+I am formally trained in cultural anthropology, biological anthropology, and demography.
+I previously taught at both University of Auckland and University of Georgia and have written ~6 books and ~200 academic articles.

 I also have served in university leadership, lead professional organizations, and served in journal editorships.
 You can read a bit more about this here.

 By the way, I write as and prefer to go professionally by Alexandra Brewis, but my legal name is Alexandra Slade.
 Techno-bureaucracy means my last name turns up variously in different systems as Brewis, Brewis Slade (no hyphen), Brewis-Slade (hyphen), and Slade.
 I answer to them all.

 Here is a recent headshot if you are looking for one: